 What can I expect after treatment and what are the side effects?

-- So essentially, mild degrees of redness, swelling and small risk of bruising.
+- Mild degrees of temporary redness, swelling and small risk of bruising.

 After a week